ChristianThibeault/ChristianThibeault/README.md

 I'm a physicist currently finishing a PhD in solar astrophysics, where I build simulations of the Sun’s magnetic field (and try not to crash the cluster).

-Lately, I’ve been shifting my focus to backend and systems engineering.
-I build clean systems, clever tooling, and CLI-first apps (mostly in Go) to make working with computers a little bit more fun.
+Lately, I’ve been shifting my focus to backend software engineering.
+I build clean systems, clever tooling, and CLI-first apps (in Go and Python) to make working with computers a little bit more fun.

 ---